Updated January 28th 2021

-lthough during these challenging ‘lock-down’ times we have not been able to hold our tasting events at the likes of Fortnum & Mason in London, we are delighted with the level of direct contact we have recently had with our customers, particularly in the United States, where Morocco Gold Extra Virgin olive oil is becoming increasingly popular.
+Although during these challenging ‘lock-down’ times we have not been able to hold our tasting events for Morocco Gold extra virgin olive oil at the likes of Fortnum & Mason in London, we are delighted with the level of direct contact we have recently had with our customers, particularly in the United States, where our extra virgin olive oil is becoming increasingly popular.

 We really appreciate the many positive comments people have made about our Extra Virgin olive oil.
 People have asked the following questions: